realchief/Windows_Simulator_autotyping_autobrowsing/README.md

 # Note

-After you have already set new instance,then you can snapshot this instance to create custom AMI.
+After you have already set new instance,then you can snapshot t0000his instance to create custom AMI.

 We can use this custom AMI directly to create multi-instance at once.